xl-tang3/RCOT/README.md

 The key idea is to **integrate the transport residual as a degradation-specific cue into the transport cost, and more crucially, into the transport map via a two-pass conditioning mechanism**.
 <p align="center"><img src="pics/stochastic_OT_map.png" width="400" /></p>

-## Repository structure

 ## Setup and Pretrained Weights
+This repository is built in PyTorch 2.1.1 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.8).
 The LR images undergo bicubic rescaling to match the dimensions of their respective high-resolution counterparts.
+Follow these instructions.
 ### Dependencies Installation

-This repository is built in PyTorch 2.1.1 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.8) Follow these instructions

-####
 1. Clone our repository
 ```
 git clone https://github.com/xl-tang3/RCOT.git